 What you want and what you end up with won’t be the same.
 Every day, close that gap until you get to a point that it works.

-Yes, Michael Jackson and Prince were gifted but they worked for it.
-Michael Jackson studied every form of dance.
+Yes, Prince was gifted but he worked for it.
 He was relentless.
-Prince spent 16-hours a day in the studio and learnt to play every musical instrument he could get his hands on.
+He spent 16-hours a day in the studio and learnt to play every musical instrument he could get his hands on.
 That is the commonality – hard work, every day.

 7. Leave the door open for others